Callidon/ulysses-tpf/README.md

 ## Online demonstration

-An online version of the Ulysses query engine is avaibale at [http://ulysses-demo.herokuapp.com/](http://ulysses-demo.herokuapp.com/).
+An online version of the Ulysses query engine is available at [http://ulysses-demo.herokuapp.com/](http://ulysses-demo.herokuapp.com/).
-Please use the **http** version of this website, and not the https version, due to Heroku hosting plociy.
+Please use the **http** version of this website, and not the https version, due to Heroku hosting policy.

 ## Installation